WesleyBranton/New-Browser-Style/components.md

 > - [Links](#links)

 ## Theme
 This library supports both light and dark mode.
 The theme class **MUST** be set on the HTML element of the document.
-Light mode will be used as the default theme if no theme class is set.
+If no theme is set, the theme will automatically be applied based on whether the user's browser has requested the light mode or dark mode version using the `prefers-color-scheme` media query.

 #### Themes
 <table>